Orpxollem/rn-assignment5-11024275/README.md

 # STUDENT ID: 11024275

-## SCREENSHOTS OF APPLICATION

-## DESCRIPTION OF APP BUILDING PROCESS:
+## DESCRIPTION OF APP BUILDING PROCESS

 ### HOMESCREEN

 - The home header component was created
 - The card image was then placed right after
 - The send, receive, loan and topup buttons were created right after
-- The past transactions were done created with the use of props
+- The past transactions were created and placed dynamically with the use of props

-## SETTINGS SCREEN
+### SETTINGS SCREEN

 - The Settings label was introduced
-- The language, my profile, contact us, change password, privacy policy sections were introduced after with a divisor between them
+- The *language*, *my profile*, *contact us*, *change password* and *privacy policy* sections were introduced after with a divisor between them
-- The theme changer was introduced with the use of the **Switch** component
+- The *theme* changer was introduced with the use of the **Switch** component
 - The use of the **useState**, **useContext** and **createContext** componets were used in the following files to change the theme of the application on user toggle:
     * theme.js
     * ThemeContext.js